By Joanne Ramos

 Wealth buys everything.
 Joanne Ramos' novel The Farm paints a vision of commercial surrogacy unfettered and taken to its extreme: high-end surrogacy for the rich.
 In her story, not only can the rich and successful outsource childcare to nannies and au pairs, but they can also purchase the bodies of young women to gestate their embryo.

-This new enterprise has been seized on by Mae Yu, a chilly and ambitious businesswoman whose point of view (POV) chapters are a blend of expensive product names and machinations on manipulation.
+This new enterprise has been seized on by Mae Yu, a chilly and ambitious businesswoman whose point of view (POV) chapters are a blend of expensive product names and manipulative machinations.
 A driven Chinese-American graduate of Harvard Business School, she has created Golden Oaks Farm, a cross between a luxury wellness retreat and a tightly surveilled prison facility.
 Recruited surrogates are called Hosts, while the parents of the embryos they gestate are the Clients.
 As a business, the Farm caters to its Clients' wishes and whims, even if not backed by science.
 Clients prefer Hosts who are attractive, and ideally educated.
 Pregnant Hosts are required to spend time playing tapes of languages and music to the fetuses inside of them.
 Hosts must follow strict exercise and diet regimens.
 In short, Hosts must do nothing to compromise the health of the fetus they are gestating, for in this business, that fetus is all that matters.

 But Mae is just one of several POV characters in the book.
 The main character is Jane, a meek and conscientious young Filipina single mother.
 Jane first finds childcare work amongst the arrogant Manhattanites of New York, later her cousin recommends her to The Farm.
 Just sign a lengthy contract - Jane does not read it herself - and gestate an embryo at the Farm for the next nine months.
 Every month, a salaried payment, a performance bonus when each trimester is met, and the majority of the money delivered only following a live birth.
 She is doing this for her daughter, Jane reminds herself.

 Ramos skilfully uses different characters' POV chapters to dissect the reasons and self-justifications of high-end commercial surrogacy.
 Money is at the core of everything, and how each character justifies the pursuit of it depends on their background.
 Mae Yu is preoccupied with success - expanding Golden Oaks and attracting the investment (and pregnancies) of a Chinese billionaire.
 She sees her business as basic supply and demand.
 Jane wants money to secure a good future for her child in America.
-Most Hosts are from low-income backgrounds.
+Most of the Hosts are also from low-income backgrounds.

-Two American Hosts, Lisa and Reagan, are young college graduates who have chosen high-end surrogacy as a rebellious shortcut to riches.
+Yet two American Hosts, Lisa and Reagan, are young college graduates who have chosen high-end surrogacy as a rebellious shortcut to riches.
 Reagan, who is another POV character, is a combination of privilege and confused desires.
 She wants money to buy a future as a photographer, but she also wants reassurance that this kind of surrogacy could be moral and politically correct.
 It is her choice to be here, Reagan reminds herself.

 The author herself is Filipina and an American immigrant, has worked in finance, and hired her own Filipina nanny.
 No doubt this gives her story and characters a ring of authenticity, and explains how she can level both sympathy and criticism at each of her characters.
 They were realistic enough that I believed each had the potential to overcome the challenges and contradictions of their world.
 But it would not occur how I hoped.